 On a Blue Mountains Day Trip, our advice is to not try and see too much all at once, it’s better to do a few things well.
 We have some suggested activities in other articles, with our unique Insider Tips.

-There are three main options on How to get to the Blue Mountains.
+There are four main options on How to get to the Blue Mountains.

 In this article we will look at each option, give you our Insider Tips and provide some useful links.